Cardiac plexus: Structure

 The cardiac plexus is divided into a superficial part, which lies in the concavity of the aortic arch, and a deep part, between the aortic arch and the trachea.
 The two parts are, however, closely connected.
 The sympathetic component of the cardiac plexus comes from cardiac nerves, which originate from the sympathetic trunk.
 The parasympathetic component of the cardiac plexus originates from the cardiac branches of the vagus nerve.

 Superficial part

-The superficial part of the cardiac plexus lies beneath the arch of the aorta, in front of the right pulmonary artery.
+The superficial part of the cardiac plexus lies beneath the aortic arch, in front of the right pulmonary artery.
 It is formed by the superior cervical cardiac branch of the left sympathetic trunk and the inferior cardiac branch of the left vagus nerve.
 A small ganglion, the cardiac ganglion of Wrisberg, is occasionally found connected with these nerves at their point of junction.
 This ganglion, when present, is situated immediately beneath the arch of the aorta, on the right side of the ligamentum arteriosum.

 The superficial part of the cardiac plexus gives branches to: